 A compulsory purchase of DDR (East German) marks and accompanying declaration registering all currencies in my possession had already been filled in, of course with no mention of any Singapore dollars, so their appearance, together with the spare passport, meant that the already officious attitude of the border guards was suddenly open hostility.

-Interrogation in a small side room, further searches, including through some of my clothes, and, as I later found out, strange anonymous phone calls to several people listed in my diary’s telephone index, permanent confiscation of the dollars, and temporary confiscation of the extra passport followed until, after more than two hours the guards were satisfied they were dealing with a tactless tourist not a major child smuggling criminal.
+Interrogation in a small side room, further searches, including through some of my clothes, and, as I later found out, strange anonymous phone calls to people in various European countries who were listed in my diary’s telephone index.
+The dollars were confiscated permanently, temporary confiscation of the extra passport followed and was returned when I went back through the checkpoint.

 It would have been difficult to visualize a more obvious reminder of a divided city.

-Transformed as it interweaves the present together with its historical past into charismatic Berlin Mitte, the former East Berlin, capital of the German Democratic Republic and a bleak, neglected shell when exultant Berliners began to knock down the wall on November 9th, 1989, now thrives in its freedom and renaissance, the people as well as the place having accomplished far more in the passing years than simply reclaiming a lost heritage.
+It is hard to imagine what was, over 28 years ago...Transformed as it interweaves the present together with its historical past into a charismatic Berlin Mitte.
+The former East Berlin, capital of the German Democratic Republic, was a bleak neglected shell when exultant Berliners began to "Knock Down the Wall" on November 9, 1989, but now thrives in its freedom and renaissance.
+Although more work lies ahead, and construction sites are not a thing of the past, the city, and its people,have accomplished far more in the passing years than simply reclaiming a lost heritage.